 Cost Accounting vs Management Accounting – Key differences

 - The scope of cost accounting is much narrower.
-The scope of management accounting is much broader and vaster.
-Since both of these help make management effective decisions, management accounting has many more tools than cost accounting.
+The scope of management accounting is much broader.
+Since both help make management effective decisions, management accounting has many more tools than cost accounting.

 - Cost accounting is the sub-set of management accounting.
-Management accounting itself is a stand-alone subject on helping management in strategizing well.
+Management accounting itself is a stand-alone subject that helps management strategize well.

-- Cost accounting is used for management, shareholders, and stakeholders also.
+- Cost accounting is used by management, shareholders, and stakeholders also.
 Management accounting, on the other hand, is just for management.

 - Cost accounting is solely based on quantitative data points.
-Management accounting, on the other hand, is based on both qualitative and quantitative data points.
+On the other hand, management accounting is based on both qualitative and quantitative data points.

-- Cost accounting has its own norms and its own rules and is not dependent on management accounting.
+- Cost accounting has its norms and rules and is not dependent on management accounting.
 On the other hand, to create effective reports, management accounting is dependent on both cost accounting and financial accounting.